MartaBofillRoig/SurvBin/README.md

 The **SurvBin** package contains three key functions:

-  - *lstats* to compute the standardized L-statistic;
+  - *lstats* to compute the standardized L-statistic  (with pooled/unpooled variance estimators);
+  - *lstats_boots* to compute the standardized L-statistic (with bootstrap variance estimator);
   - *survtest* to compute the Weighted Kaplan-Meier based-test;
   - *bintest* to compute the proportions' test.